 Deploy Your Progressive Web App

-Deploying your web app is going to be specific to how your app is developed.
+Deploying your progressive web application is going to be specific to how your app is developed.
 If you don't have a place to put it already, Heroku offers a nice and simple way to host progressive web apps.
 Using the static buildpack is the fastest way to deploy a static application (i.e. one that is only HTML, JavaScript, and CSS).
 You can look at my fork of GraphvizOnline for an example of a Heroku-compatible progressive web app.
-Note that if you deploy this, you will need to edit the start URL in the manifest to the URL that will reach the deployed website – for instance, sandy-beach-3033.herokuapp.com.
+Note that if you deploy this, you will need to edit the start URL in the manifest to the URL that will reach the deployed website – for instance, sandy-beach-3033.herokuapp.com

 Use Your Progressive Web App